NewsCube/NewsCube/README.md

 Find out more about what you can do with the [NewsCube API](ADVANCED.md)

 # Find out more
+To find out more about NewsCubed head to our website: website: http://newscubed.com To try our implementation of the NewsCube, head to: http://newscube.io

 ## Credits
 The NewsCube was created by Skye Doherty, developed by Andrea Epifani, and made beautiful by David Lloyd

 ## Contact
-Get in touch via the NewsCubed website: http://newscubed.com Try our implementation at: http://newscube.io
+Get in touch via NewsCubed: http://newscubed.com/contact/